kubeshop/testkube/docs/demo-video/scenario.md

 ## Get Your Cluster First

-In this demo we're using GKE (Google Kuberntetes Engine) - but you can use whatever you want.
+Prerequisite for this demo is to get some Kubernetes cluster.
+We're using GKE (Google Kuberntetes Engine) - but you can use whatever you want.

 ## Installing Testkube Kubectl CLI plugin.